 Professor Chris Jaeger joined the Baylor Law faculty in Summer 2021, following two years of service as an Acting Assistant Professor of Lawyering at NYU School of Law.
-He teaches Contracts I and II.
+He teaches Contracts I, Contracts II, Alternative Dispute Resolution, and LARC 3: Persuasive Communication.

 The son of a psychology professor, Professor Jaeger dreamed of teaching from an early age—at least since it became clear that professional soccer was not in his future.
 He earned his B.A. with honors in psychology from the University of Missouri.
 He then graduated Order of the Coif from Vanderbilt Law School, where he participated in the Vanderbilt Legal Academy Scholars Program, served as an Articles Editor for the Vanderbilt Law Review, and published two student notes on topics bridging law and psychology.